demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 #### Input

-There is no arguments for this command.
+There are no input arguments for this command.

 #### Command example
 ```!pan-os-get-master-key-details```